mayankagarwal2212/CoWIN_Booking/README.md

 **For iOS users:**

-Install iTerm, terminal-notifier
+Install iTerm

 Make sure that the permission is configured.
 Allow full disk access permission to the following:

 zsh, python, cron

-Check this for more details: https://stackoverflow.com/questions/58844669/trying-to-run-a-python-script-with-cron-getting-errno-1-operation-not-permitt
+Check this on how to add permission: https://stackoverflow.com/questions/58844669/trying-to-run-a-python-script-with-cron-getting-errno-1-operation-not-permitt

-Command to install terminal-notifier:
-`gem install terminal-notifier`

 *********************************************************************************